Counter-Strike 2 is one of the world’s most customizable games. You can change many settings on the CS2 search console.

 4. Type in ‘+exec autoexec.cfg’ and click on ‘OK”.

-You are now ready to launch CSGO with your config file!
+You are now ready to launch CS2 with your config file!

 There are countless Autoexec configurations out there, each tailored by the personal preferences of different players.
-In our humble opinion, this is the best CSGO Autoexec config:
+In our humble opinion, this is the best CS2 Autoexec config:

 1. Moves the gun model closer to approximate CSS positioning: